blevantovych/blunder-hunter/README.md

-Sure!
-Here's a fun and informative GitHub description for **Blunder Hunter**:

----

 ### 🕵️‍♂️ Blunder Hunter

 **Blunder Hunter** is a chess puzzle extractor that digs through your games and finds those *"oops!"* moments that turned into brilliant tactics.
 Whether you’re blundering your queen or pulling off a lucky mate-in-two, Blunder Hunter is here to spotlight the chaos and turn your games into training gold.